HaohanZou/erase-your-ewaste/Erase-your-ewaste.md

 <meta charset="utf-8">

-# Erase the E-waste
+# Erase the E-Waste

 ## Introduction

-This is the official website for group "E-waste Invention" from SYN 100 Section M Fall 2023 &#x1F9DC;&#x1F9DC;&#x1F9DC;.
+This is the official website for group "Erase E-Waste Invention" from SYN 100 Section M Fall 2023 &#x1F9DC;&#x1F9DC;&#x1F9DC;.
 In our project, we aim to spread awareness on the mistakes often made when recycling and also create a collection program for Seventh college to make e-waste disposal readily available for on campus students.
 We wish to spread awareness of improper recycling, especially on campus, by creating a guide (in the form of a website) to help students differentiate what should and shouldn’t be recycled.
 This website will include information on the dangers of improper recycling and e-waste, why it is important to follow the recycling guide when sorting garbage, and recycling guidances both for recycling certens within UCSD &#x1F9DC; campus and outside public recycling centers.

 Alongside the guidance provided in the website, the project will also look into the lack of access for UCSD students regarding e-waste recycling.
 Interviews will mainly be conducted towards students to better understand the issue of student’s lack of knowledge of e-waste disposal.
 If anyone interested in the our inteview, please dive further on our [Instgram]()